 - Set up portfolio evaluations to make sure you're hitting your investing objectives.

 First, sit down with a representative of the firm overseeing your assets and talk to them.
 Learn if they have any internal guides to their suggested investment decision-making process and ask them to walk you through their process.

 Take out a piece of paper, grab a pen, and get ready to jot down a few notes as they talk.
 Ask questions about any terms or concepts you don't understand.
 Consider whether their process aligns with your goals, and clarify any differences as you write your investment policy statement.

 Your investment advisor or firm may have their own investment policy statements.
 Review those and bring up any discrepancies between their statement and your priorities to ensure your financial goals are met.

-Define Your Objectives
+Define Your Objectives and Risk Levels

 - I want a portfolio that generates dividends, interest, and rents of $5,000 pre-tax per month by the time I am 62 years old so I can combine it with my Social Security income and live a comfortable life.